aixintan/GovTechAssessment/README.md

 * Java

 ## Setup
-You may choose to run in any development software such as Eclipse, IntelliJ and etc.
+You may choose to run in any development software such as Eclipse, IntelliJ, Command Prompt (terminal) and etc.
 Make sure maven is installed.

 ### Installation